Modoc National Forest: Ecology

 Due to the elevation and precipitation differences, the forests hosts a large number of plant species.
 The western side of the brushy foothills consist mostly of bitterbrush and curl-leaf mahogany.
 As elevation increases, forests of ponderosa pine, white and red firs, incense cedar, and aspen give way to lodgepole and western white pines sprinkle towards the summit.
 Some 43400 acre of the forest have been identified as old growth, with lodgepole pine, ponderosa pine, white fir, incense cedar, and red fir being common constituents.

 History

-Modoc National Forest was established as the Modoc Forest Reserve on November 29, 1904, by the General Land Office.
+Modoc National Forest was established as the Modoc Forest Reserve on November 29, 1904, by the United States General Land Office.
 It was named for the Modoc people who traditionally had their territory in this area.
 In 1905 federal forests were transferred to the U.S. Forest Service, and on March 4, 1907, they became National Forests.
 On July 1, 1908 Warner Mountains National Forest was added to Modoc.
 The South Warner Wilderness lies within the forest.